allenc125789/TwitchMarkov/README.md

 A Markov chain generator (ChatBot) for Twitch.
 Randomly generates text based on input recieved from chat.
 Created by metalgearsvt, as a prototype to his NueralJohnson program.
 I've slightly formatted the comments and documentation to be a little more readable.

 ### Setup
-Download and unzip program [https://github.com/allenc125789/TwitchMarkov/archive/refs/heads/main.zip](https://github.com/allenc125789/TwitchMarkov/archive/refs/heads/main.zip)
+Download and unzip program, [here](https://github.com/allenc125789/TwitchMarkov/archive/refs/heads/main.zip).

 - Install dependencies
 > pip install markovify